reach-sh/reach-lang/docs/dev/src/frontend/js/index.md

 An object that mirrors the event hierarchy, so if `X.Y` is an event, then `{!js} ctc.events.X.Y` is an @{defn("EventStream")}.
-An EventStream supports the following operations for a given `{!reach} Event`:
+An EventStream supports the following operations for a given `{!rsh} Event`:

 @{ref("js", "EventStream")}
 ```js